maris-svirksts/ICP-Bootcamp/Module#11/snowflakeHomeWork/README.md

     ssh-keygen -e -f id_rsa_snowflake_terraform.pub -m pkcs8
     ```

+4. Copy / paste the returned result in to the `ALTER USER` SQL Statement below.

 #### Configuring Snowflake User with the Public Key

 Within Snowflake, you need to set the public key for the specific user.
 Use the command below, replacing `<username>` with your actual username and `<your public key>` with the key generated in the previous step.